Name:Thomas Daniel "Tom" Weiskopf

 BEYOND THE UNITED STATES:

-After attending Ohio State University, during which time he played on the golf team and won the 1963 Western Amateur Championship, Weiskopf turned professional in 1964.
-His illustrious career saw him win the British Open in 1973, as well as 16 PGA Tour titles.
+His illustrious professional career saw him win the Open Championship in 1973, as well as 16 PGA Tour titles.
 In the mid-1990s he turned his attention to the Champions Tour, winning another four titles, including the US Senior Open in 1995.
+Occasional outbursts of temper on the golf course earned him the nickname "The Towering Inferno".

 During his later playing days on the PGA Tour, Weiskopf became involved in golf course design, initially working in partnership from 1983 to 1993 with Jay Morrish.
 The pair built-up an admirable reputation, not least for their design of "desert" courses in Arizona, and for their revered layout on the banks of Loch Lomond in Scotland.